How to use transit to enjoy Hispanic Heritage Month in the Chicago region

 How to get there:

-Celebrate Mexican Independence Day at Fiestas Patrias in Aurora.
+Celebrate Mexican Independence Day at the 11th annual Fiestas Patrias in Aurora.
 You’ll find fun and entertainment for the entire family—from carnival rides, games, rollercoasters, and slides to face painting, bouncy houses, crafts, and a riding bull.
 Enjoy folkloric dances, authentic food, live music, a parade of nations, and more.
-General admission is $10 each day.
+General admission tickets are between $5-20 each day to help raise scholarship funds for college-bound Latino Aurorans.

 Where: River Edge Park, 360 N. Broadway, Aurora, IL